 38.3.24.4.3 Transmitter constellation error

 The number of spatial streams under test shall be equal to the number of utilized transmitting STA physical antenna (output) ports and also equal to the number of utilized testing instrumentation input ports.
 In the test, no beamforming steering matrix shall be used.
+In the test, only EQM scheme shall be used.
+In the test, no LDPC coding length of 3888 shall be used.

 Table 38-XX—Allowed relative constellation error versus constellation size and coding rate